Ginkgo Bioworks Holdings Inc. (DNA) Shares Down Despite Recent Market Volatility

-Ginkgo Bioworks Holdings Inc. (NYSE: DNA)’s stock price has decreased by -1.14 compared to its previous closing price of 1.76.
-However, the company has seen a 0.58% increase in its stock price over the last five trading sessions.
+Ginkgo Bioworks Holdings Inc. (NYSE: DNA)’s stock price has decreased by -8.70 compared to its previous closing price of 1.61.
+Nevertheless, the company has seen a loss of -16.48% in its stock price over the last five trading days.
+Barron’s reported on 10/06/21 that Ginkgo Bioworks Stock Sinks on Short Seller Report

-Analysts have differing opinions on the stock, with 5 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 0 as “sell.”
+Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”

 Sponsored